3 killed, 27 hospitalized after boat capsizes off San Diego

 “Every indication from our perspective was this was a smuggling vessel.
 We haven’t confirmed their nationality,” said Jeff Stephenson, a supervising agent with U.S. Border Patrol.

+Under a pandemic-related order in effect since March 2020, migrants from Mexico and people from Central American countries of Guatemala, El Salvador and Honduras picked up at the border are immediately expelled to Mexico without an opportunity to seek asylum.
+President Joe Biden has exempted unaccompanied children from expulsions but the vast majority of adults are quickly sent back without facing any consequences.

-Agents were at hospitals preparing to interview survivors, including the boat's captain who Stephenson described as a “suspected smuggler.”
-Smugglers typically face federal charges.
+Border Patrol agents went to hospitals to interview survivors of the capsizing, including the boat’s captain who Stephenson described as a “suspected smuggler.”
+Smugglers typically face federal charges and those being smuggled are usually deported.

 San Diego Fire-Rescue Department spokesman Jose Ysea said when he arrived on scene near the Cabrillo National Monument there was a “large debris field” of splintered wood and other items in the choppy waters.